cpnat/streamlit-gcp-bootstrap/README.md

 ## Clean
 Sentinel files are used to keep track of stages that only need to be run once.
-If you wish to start afresh run
+If you wish to re-run a stage, you can remove the relevant file:-

 ```
-make clean
+gcloud-local-auth
+gcloud-reserve-ip
+gcloud-create-cluster
+gcloud-ssl-certificate
+gcloud-service
+gcloud-ingress
+gcloud-service-account-secret
 ```

 ## Merging this bootstrap code with an existing branch